About Bodywise Natural Health Centre

 Bodywise is a separately run business to the Manchester Buddhist Centre but we share our inspiration for supporting you to be well and develop yourself.
 You can find information on their website about courses and classes in Buddhism and meditation.

-There is Earth Cafe, a vegetarian cafe and juice bar in the basement and the Buddhist Centre shop sells yoga mats, blocks, eye bags, books and incense.
+There is Earth Café, a vegan café and juice bar in the basement and the Buddhist Centre shop sells yoga mats, blocks, eye bags, books, neti pots and incense.
 The Buddhist Centre also has meditation rooms that you can use if you enquire at the Buddhist Centre reception.
 There is also a kitchen on the ground floor where you can make a donation for making yourself a cup of tea.